caseyanderson/awavepress.com/_posts/releases/2018-10-01-Nearfield-Edges.md

 Composed and Performed by Mark Trayle

-Recorded March 2014 at the Wild Beast Concert Hall at CalArts in Valencia, CA by Clay Chaplin
+Recorded March, 2014 at the Wild Beast Concert Hall at CalArts in Valencia, CA by Clay Chaplin

 Mixed July, 2014 at the Dizzy Gillespie Studios at CalArts in Valencia, CA by Clay Chaplin, Mark Trayle, and Michael Pisaro